 This is a historic moment.

 SWEC has been advocating to ban these barbaric events for more than six years.
-Thanks to your support, New Mexico is now the second state in the country to legislatively ban coyote killing contests.
+Thanks to your support, New Mexico is now the third state in the country to legislatively ban coyote killing contests.
 Thank you for signing petitions, attending actions, and supporting our work financially as we campaigned to end these inhumane events.
 Your support made this landmark legislation possible.
 Your continued support will help us do even more.

 This is personal.